Chaz Stevens: Festivus poles

-In December 2015, Stevens expanded Festivus poles across the country.
-He said that though he was a privileged white heterosexual male, he was a lifelong ally of the gay community and supported the 2015 Supreme Court decision of Obergefell v.
+In December 2015, Stevens expanded Festivus poles to six state capitals.
+He said that, though he was a privileged white heterosexual male, he was a lifelong ally of the gay community and supported the 2015 Supreme Court decision of Obergefell v.
 Hodges allowing gay marriage, but was angered when Kim Davis refused to issue gay marriage licenses.
 He and a group of supporters, organized as the Humanity Fund, put Festivus poles honoring gay pride at state capitols across the United States, especially targeting those dominated by conservatives.
-These poles were no longer made of Pabst Blue Ribbon cans (as the company refused to sponsor the effort); instead, they were 6 ft or 6 ft 6 in of rainbow striped PVC crowned with an 8 in diameter disco ball.
+These poles were no longer made of Pabst Blue Ribbon cans (as the company refused to sponsor the effort); instead, they were 6 ft or 6 ft 6 in of rainbow striped PVC crowned with a disco ball.
 They were successfully placed at the capitols of Florida, Georgia, Illinois, Michigan, Oklahoma, and Washington state.
 The Oklahoma pole met with opposition and anger from multiple state politicians, but was approved.
 A proposal to put one at the Arkansas state capitol was rejected for reasons including trademark law and not specifying how the pole would be anchored.
 The gay pride Festivus poles were accompanied by a fundraiser that hoped to raise $10,000 for LGBT youth organizations but only raised $800 in its first month.